Keyboard shortcuts

 std::geo3d::Cube(size = 40mm);

-With use it first seems not shorter, but if we would use sphere and cube more often this would shorten things a lot:
+Looking at the example below, using use does not seem any shorter, but if we would use Sphere and Cube repeatedly, this would shorten things quite a lot:

 test